 Abarim Publications' online Biblical Greek Dictionary

-In the Bible this noun occurs only 4 times; see full concordance.
-Once it's used the sense of just consequence (Acts 25:15, 2 Thessalonians 1:9 and Jude 1:7) and once as the more general concept of justice (Acts 28:4), although this occurrence may also be an appellation of the goddess Dike (= Justice; see the link below).
+In the Bible our noun δικη (dike) occurs a mere 4 times; see full concordance, mostly in the sense of just consequence, and once as the more general concept of justice (Acts 28:4), although this occurrence may also be an appellation of the goddess Dike (= Justice; see the link below).

 It needs to be remembered, however, that the concept of justice today differs from that of Biblical times.
 In our times, justice refers to the application of previously established laws, and it doesn't matter whether these laws are "fair" or not.
 Laws are drawn out of a hat by the Supreme Court, which is mostly concerned with maintaining the status quo of the ruling elite (which, conveniently, appoints the Supreme Court).
 The local courts where we ordinary slobs end up don't look at what is fair or ethically virtuous but merely whether the accused has actually violated the rule for which he or she is tried.
 That is why in our time, one is "guilty" when one has been found in breach of any previously established law, not when one has actually done something wrong.